Collections

 collections may also be permanently deleted.

 Deleting a collection removes it from your list of paths in the web application.
-It does not delete the underlying scenario.
-You may delete scenarios owned by your account as a separate action; see Deleting your scenarios.
+It does not delete the underlying scenarios.
+You may delete scenarios or saved scenarios owned by your account as a separate action; see Deleting your scenarios or Delete a saved scenario.

 - Endpoint